LSSTDESC/healsparse/docs/filespec.rst

 **Sparse Map Wide Mask**

 If the sparse map is a wide mask map, the schema is the same as for a regular sparse map image.
-In this case, as with the FITS serialization, the sparse map is stored as a flattened version of the in-memry :code:`wide_mask_width * npix` array.
+In this case, as with the FITS serialization, the sparse map is stored as a flattened version of the in-memory :code:`wide_mask_width * npix` array.
 This means that there will be :code:`wide_mask_width * nfine_per_cov` rows per row group in each wide mask Parquet file.

 **Sparse Map Table**